ahmad9059/obsidian/7. Full-Stack Development/JavaScript/Fundamentals of JavaScript.md

 let isWeekend = true;

 if (hour < 10 || hour > 18 || isWeekend) {
-  alert( 'The office is closed.' ); // it is the weekend }
+  console.log( 'The office is closed.' ); // it is the weekend }
 ```